retainful/site/content/docs/shopify/how-to-check-abandoned-carts-and-recovered-carts.md

 category: shopify
 ---

+In this page, let us learn how to check the abandoned/ Live carts Reports.

 ### How to check abandoned carts and recovered carts

 Retainful offers a real-time monitoring and complete analysis of abandoned carts and recovered carts.
 One can view these reports in the dashboard of his/her Retainful dashboard under the **Abandoned carts section**.